oils-for-unix/oils/doc/ul-table.md

 | git diff | Show file differences that haven't been staged |
 ```

-Our style is less noisy and more easily editable:
+Our style is less noisy, and more easily editable:

 ```
 - thead